Guides are helpful in many ways. For example, making templates, measuring distance or position, and aligning, are the most basic function of guides.

 Make copies of the rectangle sample and move them to all corners of the artboard.
 Drag the rulers to create guides for all sides of the artboard.

-Other than making guides for artwork safe areas, you can also use the guides to align and position text or other objects.
+Other than making guides for artwork safe areas, you can also use the guides to align text or other objects.

 When you are done with the final design, you can hide the guides by selecting View > Guides > Hide Guides.